learn-co-curriculum/als-recommender-system-pyspark-lab/README.md

 You will be able to:

-* Demonstrate an understanding on how recommendation systems are being used for personalization of online services/products
+* Demonstrate an understanding of how recommendation systems are being used for personalization of online services/products
 * Parse and filter datasets into Spark RDDs, performing basic feature selection
 * Run a brief hyper-parameter selection activity through a scalable grid search
-* Train and evaluate the predictive performance of recommendation system
+* Train and evaluate the predictive performance of a recommendation system
 * Generate predictions from the trained model

 ## Building a Recommendation System

-We have seen how recommender/Recommendation Systems have played an  integral parts in the success of Amazon (Books, Items), Pandora/Spotify (Music), Google (News, Search), YouTube (Videos) etc.  For Amazon these systems bring more than 30% of their total revenues.
+We have seen how Recommendation Systems have played an  integral part in the success of Amazon (Books, Items), Pandora/Spotify (Music), Google (News, Search), YouTube (Videos) etc.  For Amazon, these systems bring more than 30% of their total revenues.
 For Netflix service, 75% of movies that people watch are based on some sort of recommendation.

 > The goal of Recommendation Systems is to find what is likely to be of interest to the user.
 This enables organizations to offer a high level of personalization and customer tailored services.

 For online video content services like Netflix and Hulu, the need to build robust movie recommendation systems is extremely important.
-An example of recommendation system is such as this:
+An example of a recommendation system is such as this:

 1. User A watches Game of Thrones and Breaking Bad.
 2. User B performs a search query for Game of Thrones.
 3. The system suggests Breaking Bad to user B from data collected about user A.

 This lab will guide you through a step-by-step process into developing such a movie recommendation system.
-We will use the MovieLens dataset to build a movie recommendation system using the collaborative filtering technique with Spark's Alternating Least Saqures implementation.
+We will use the MovieLens dataset to build a movie recommendation system using the collaborative filtering technique with Spark's Alternating Least Squares implementation.
 After building that recommendation system, we will go through the process of adding a new user to the dataset with some new ratings and obtaining new recommendations for that user.

 ### Importing the Data
 To begin with: